-- 1. The present document contains an up-dated and revised version of the ICTR Completion Strategy as of 23 May 2005.
+- 1. The present document contains an up-dated and revised version of the ICTR Completion Strategy as of 30 November 2005.
 It takes into account Security Council resolutions 1503 (2003) and 1534 (2004), adopted on 28 August 2003 and 26 March 2004, respectively.
 The document has been progressively elaborated based on contributions from the President, the Prosecutor, and the Registrar.
 The basis for the consultations between these three organs was originally a document entitled "Completion Strategy of the Office of the Prosecutor", which contained developments as of 29 April 2003.
-The present document, which is the fifth report on the Completion Strategy, is based on revised information provided by the Prosecutor and developments in 2005.
-Revised and updated reports on the ICTR Completion Strategy will be submitted in conformity with Resolution 1534 (2004). - 2.
+The present document, which is the sixth report on the Completion Strategy, is based on revised information provided by the Prosecutor and developments in 2005.2 Revised and updated reports on the ICTR Completion Strategy will be submitted in conformity with Resolution 1534 (2004). - 2.
 It is recalled that the first accused was transferred to Arusha in May 1996.
 Since the first trial started in January 1997, the ICTR has handed down nineteen judgements involving twenty-five accused.
 Of these, twenty-two were convicted and three acquitted.
 Six of these convicts are presently serving their sentences in Mali.
 The total output of the second mandate (1999-2003) amounts to nine judgements involving fourteen accused.
 This represents a doubling of the number of accused that were tried, when compared to the first mandate (1995-1999).
-So far in the third mandate (2003-2007), the Tribunal has commenced ten trials involving fifteen accused and delivered four judgements involving four of these accused.
-The total number of judgements rendered by the ICTR thus far is set out in Annex I. - 3.
-In addition to the twenty-five accused whose trials have been completed, twenty-five detainees in the United Nations Detention Facilities in Arusha are involved in nine trials.
+So far in the third mandate (2003-2007), the Tribunal has commenced thirteen trials involving twenty-one accused and delivered four judgements involving four of these accused.
+A further judgment involving a single accused will be delivered on 13 December 2005.
+This will bring the total number of judgements to twenty in respect of twenty-six persons, which is reflected in Annex I. - In addition to the twenty-six persons whose trials have been completed, twenty-six accused are involved in ten trials.
 Five of these trials are multi-accused cases and very voluminous: the Butare case (six accused), the Military I case (four accused), the Government case (four accused), the Military II case (four accused) and the Karemera et al. case (three accused).
-Four trials are single-accused cases.
-The Simba trial commenced on 30 August 2004, and the parties have closed their respective cases.
-The Seromba trial started on 20 September 2004 and the Prosecution has closed its case.
+Five cases are singleaccused trials.
+The Seromba trial commenced on 20 September 2004.
 The Muvenyi trial started on 28 February 2005.
-Rwamakuba has recently been severed from the Karemera et al. case and he will be tried alone.
-Further details are
+Rwamakuba has recently been severed from the Karemera et al. case and his trial

 1 A first version of the ICTR Completion Strategy was submitted to United Nations Headquarters on 14 July 2003.
 That document was prepared notably within the context of General Assembly resolution 57/289 (2003) para.
 15 (a), which provided that the proposed budget of the ICTR for 2004-2005 should include "detailed information as to how the resources requested for the biennium would support the development of a sound and realistic completion strategy".
 A second version of the ICTR Completion Strategy was submitted to United Nations Headquarters on 29 September 2003.
 This document formed the basis of the request to increase the number of ad litem judges sitting "at any one time" from four to nine.
 By resolution 1512 (2003), the Security Council granted the request.
 The third version of the document was submitted to the President of the Security Council on 30 April 2004 and formed the basis of the assessments provided by the ICTR President and Prosecutor during the Council's meeting on 29 June 2004.
-On 19 November 2004, the ICTR submitted the fifth version of its Completion Strategy, which was considered by the Security Council on 23 November 2004.
+On 19 November 2004, the ICTR submitted the fourth version of its Completion Strategy, which was considered by the Security Council on 23 November 2004.
+A fifth version of the Completion Strategy was submitted on 23 May 2005.